avamsi/climate/README.md

 ### Flags

-Eclipse also makes adding flags easy.
+Clifr also makes adding flags easy.
 To add "global" flags (i.e., something that's applicable for all the commands i.e., the "root" command and all subcommands), you just add exported value fields to the struct.